Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Encinitas

-Encinitas is a laidback, trendy town perched on some of San Diego’s most-loved beaches.
+Encinitas is a laidback, trendy town perched on some of the city’s most-loved beaches.

 In addition to the lovely coastline, Encinitas is full of fun things to do.
 It has a trendy downtown area whose blocks are lined with great restaurants, from fancy eateries to taco stands and shopping boutiques.